httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Additional parameters can be defined in the [HTTP Signature Parameters Registry](#iana-param-contents).

-The signature parameters component value is serialized as a parameterized inner list using the rules in [Section 4 of RFC8941](#RFC8941) as follows:
+The signature parameters component value is serialized as a parameterized inner list using the rules in {{Section 4 of RFC8941}} as follows:

 1. Let the output be an empty string.
 2. Determine an order for the component identifiers of the covered components, not including the `@signature-params` component identifier itself.
 Once this order is chosen, it cannot be changed.
 This order MUST be the same order as used in creating the signature input ({{create-sig-input}}).
-3. Serialize the component identifiers of the covered components, including all parameters, as an ordered `inner-list` according to [Section 4.1.1.1 of RFC8941](#RFC8941) and append this to the output.
+3. Serialize the component identifiers of the covered components, including all parameters, as an ordered `inner-list` according to {{Section 4.1.1.1 of RFC8941}} and append this to the output.
 4. Determine an order for any signature parameters.
 Once this order is chosen, it cannot be changed.
-5. Append the parameters to the `inner-list` in the chosen order according to [Section 4.1.1.2 of RFC8941](#RFC8941), skipping parameters that are not available or not used for this message signature.
+5. Append the parameters to the `inner-list` in the chosen order according to {{Section 4.1.1.2 of RFC8941}}, skipping parameters that are not available or not used for this message signature.
 6. The output contains the signature parameters component value.